 - Ysgol Gymraeg y Gwernant, Welsh language non-denominational primary school

 The Dee is a major river with the some flooding risks at various points along the Valley.
 In recent years the Corwen area has suffered from several flooding incidents affecting homes, businesses and agricultural land.
-Engagement activities have revealed that there are some concern, in areas not affected by flooding, that flood risk designations unduly impact on future development and push up insurance costs.

 The Dee Valley AONB includes many significant habitats and sites of significance for biodiversity and geo-diversity.
 Links between land management, sustainable food production and tourism via collaborative work between the AONB and local food businesses in the Dee Valley to establish a food network – Llangollen and Dee Valley Good Grub Club.